MTA OMNY Website

 OMNY is helping to modernize the MTA's payment system and deliver a more seamless customer experience.
 OMNY has been rolled out across the MTA/NYCT transit system including all NYC subways and buses.
 The system will continue be rolled out across all MTA services including commuter rail services.

-The new OMNY website is built on ReactJS; it supports ADA accessibility standards and support for multiple languages.
+The new OMNY website is built on ReactJS; it supports WCAG 2.2 AA accessibility standards and translation into multiple languages to serve the MTA's diverse audience of New York City and the surrounding region

-Reflexions designed and developed key digital components of the system, including the website, validator, mobile inspection app, and the new OMNY fare vending machines (see separate case study here).
+Reflexions designed and developed key digital components of the system, including the website, validator, mobile inspection app, and the new OMNY fare vending machines (separate case study here).

 The OMNY website is the primary account management tool for MTA riders, allowing them to register for an account, view ride and transaction history, and manage account preferences.
 The name and branding for OMNY was created in partnership with Pentagram.